 Finding creative ways helps negotiations continue when the face is threatened is important, but restoring the respect and face of each party is more important when the face is at issue.
 This may sometimes mean that the negotiations are called off because the parties are not able to continue with the same amount of respect they started with.
 The ability to continue a negotiation or choose to end negotiations is likely the most important role a neutral may have in situations that involve threats to face.

 The face is an important aspect of negotiations, especially in culturally diverse negotiations and mediation.
 Understanding the definition of the face and the impacts that it may have on the negotiation will help neutrals take control of the negotiation and ensure that the parties are protected as they move forward.
 It is important to understand the definition of the face and theories surrounding the role of the face in negotiations for a neutral to implement strategies to create an understanding between the parties or recover from a mistake that threatens face.
 Neutrals may use a variety of strategies to encourage the parties to move through negotiation while preserving face.
 This includes work before the face is threatened, while the face may be threatened, and after the face is threatened.
-Knowing how to respond is important, but understanding the relationship between the parties allows the neutral to fully support the parties in their decision-making in this negotiation and beyond.
+Knowing how to respond is important, but understanding the Face Negotiation Theory and the relationship between the parties allows the neutral to fully support the parties in their decision-making in this negotiation and beyond.